Obamacare Repeal Threatens A Health Benefit Popular In Coal Country

 Bounds is one of about 38,000 miners or eligible survivors — usually a spouse — currently receiving black lung benefits.
 The benefits are compensation for the physical damage Bounds sustained while doing his job.
 It took him 4 1/2 years to get approved, despite the fact that his lungs are so bad he has to stop moving to talk.

 But now the qualification process is supposed to move faster.
 The Affordable Care Act includes special provisions that make the process of getting black lung benefits easier for coal miners.
-If the ACA is repealed, gaining these benefits could become much more difficult, effectively harming a group of people that President Donald Trump has promised to protect.
+If the ACA is repealed, gaining these benefits could become much more difficult, effectively harming a group of people that President Trump has promised to protect.

 Debbie Wills coordinates the black lung program for Valley Health primary care system.
 She says that prior to the ACA, it was almost impossible to qualify for the compensation benefits.
 Coal companies pay the benefits, and also pay into a federal trust fund that pays when coal companies can't.
 Wills says the process of getting benefits was arduous for miners.